 Upon request, the flight attendants turn the seat into a fully flat-bed with a length of 81 inches (205 cm).
 The bed is covered with a comfortable mattress topper and temperature-regulating duvet and dressed with Fleuresse cotton sheets, a throw, and a thick pillow.
 The bed(ding) is superb and I was able to sleep for a couple of hours (which doesn’t happen to me a lot).

-Solo travellers should go fo the window seats, while companions should choose the middle seats.
+Solo travelers should go fo the window seats, while companions should choose the middle seats.
 There is no worst seat in Lufthansa’s A380 First Class cabin, they are all pretty great!

 Lufthansa First lass Amenity Kit

 The amenity kit is in a navy blue bag created by Jil Sanders.
-The bag contains the essentials (e.g. eye mask, ear plugs, a comb, shoe horn, toothbrush, and toothpaste) as well as three tubes with La Prairie skin products.
-There are also bose noise-cancelling headphones (you cannot keep these as the crew collects them before landing), a pair of slippers and Van Laack branded pyjamas.
+The bag contains the essentials (e.g. eye mask, earplugs, a comb, shoehorn, toothbrush, and toothpaste) as well as three tubes with La Prairie skin products.
+There are also bose noise-canceling headphones (you cannot keep these as the crew collects them before landing), a pair of slippers, and Van Laack branded pajamas.